Docker Containerization Guidelines#

 #

-# docker-compose up --build notebook_cpu
+# docker-compose up --build scikit-plots_latest-jupyter

 docker ps # check running containers